• Skip to primary navigation

 Overhead view of salad in a bowl.

-Prepping the salad
+Prepping the Salad

 The orange used was a juicy California navel that gets peeled, then the sections are cut away from the skin dividers which leaves just the flesh of the orange, without the tough skin.
 I found a good video on YouTube that shows how to do this.
 The key is to use a super sharp knife which makes cutting near the skin sections really simple.
 A dull knife is going to be frustrating.
 I know because I’ve been there, done that.
 (Time to sharpen up the Wusthof).